Power tools (0:44) mp3

 independently in her home studio, and thanks to a grant from the

-Gulbenkian Foundation in 1962 she was able to persue her interests.
+Gulbenkian Foundation in 1962 she was able to persue her interest in developing her own electronic music.

 In Britain there were no state funded studios other than the Radiophonic